FAQ

 Who can apply?

-- You are a youth organization that is formal: you are legally registered in your country, have an organization bank account and a clear governance structure.
+- Your organisation is formally registered in your country, has an organisation bank account and a clear governance structure.

 - You are located and registered in one of the 12 African Youth Action Lab focus countries: Ethiopia, Kenya, Mozambique, Nigeria, Senegal, Sierra Leone, Somalia (Somaliland region), Tanzania, Tunisia, Uganda, Zambia and Zimbabwe.